jacksonlester/av-map-data/README.md

 ## Current coverage

-- 2017-2025 timeline
+- 2017 to current timeline
-- Waymo, Tesla, May Mobility, Zoox, Cruise, and others
+- Waymo, Tesla, May Mobility, Zoox, and others
 - Major US cities with active or historical deployments

 ## Quick start